ElisDiep/elisdiep.github.io/essays/DesignPattern.md

   <br>

 # ***Drilling Down the Design Pattern***
-Design patterns are reusable “templates” that can be applied to solve common different problems.
-Design patterns can be imagined  like a drill and the  fasteners represent the different software engineer problems.
+Design patterns are reusable “templates” that can be applied to solve common problems.
+Design patterns are like a drill and the fasteners, that can represent the different software engineer problems.
 The drill attachments represent the software engineer’s solution which is tailored to the problem.
-Design pattern allows for quicker implementation time because the engineer would not have to write the repetitive code and they can focus more on the main functions.
+Design pattern allows for quicker implementation time because the engineer would not have to write the repetitive code.
+This will allow them to focus more on the main functions.

 # ***Jamb_UH-Ree Pattern***
 Design pattern that my team and I have used is the base template.
 We used the Bowfolios template that was available to us.
-We chose the Bowfolios for the reason that it had a similar structure for our program, Jamb-UH-ree.
-The main component from Bowfolios was the structure card and it features like the note stime stamp and joining.
+We chose the Bowfolios because it had a similar structure to that of our program, Jamb-UH-ree.
+The main component from Bowfolios was the structure card and features like the note stime stamp and joining.
 We filled the structure with our data and changed the template.
-From the structure we were able to implement other key features.
-It saved us a lot of time from creating from scratch.
-Without the template our team would have taken the majority of the time frame project to just set up.
+From this point, we were able to implement other key features.
+This method saved us a lot of time and saved us from starting from scratch.
+Without this template our team would have taken the majority of our project time on just set up.